 EIM32535 - Other expenses: education and training: where education is part of the duties of the employment

-However, there are cases in which the duties of the employment necessarily include external education and meet the requirements of section 336 ITEPA 2003.
+There are cases in which the duties of the employment necessarily include external education and meet the requirements of section 336 ITEPA 2003.
 Typically these cases will be employments which involve research or an employee who is undertaking a training phase of their career, during which the attendance at external courses represents an intrinsic part of the duties of the employment.
-Typical cases are illustrated by examples EIM32545 and EIM32546.
+Typical cases are illustrated by examples EIM32545.

-In the recent case of Revenue & Customs Commissioners v Dr Piu Banerjee ( EWCA Civ.
-843), the Court of Appeal accepted that a deduction for training costs incurred by an employee should be allowed under S336 ITEPA 2003 if the employee was employed on a training contract where training was an intrinsic contractual duty of the employment (see also EIM32530 and EIM32546), where any personal benefit would be incidental and not therefore give rise to a dual purpose of the expenditure, and the other conditions of S336 are met.
+In the case of Revenue & Customs Commissioners v Dr Piu Banerjee ( EWCA Civ.
+843), the Court of Appeal accepted that a deduction for training costs incurred by an employee should be allowed under S336 ITEPA 2003 if the employee was employed on a training contract where training was an intrinsic contractual duty of the employment (see also EIM32530 and EIM32545), where any personal benefit would be incidental and not therefore give rise to a dual purpose of the expenditure, and the other conditions of S336 are met.
 See EIM31650.

 It is important in cases where relief is sought for training costs incurred under the terms of a training contract for the employee to be able to demonstrate, by reference to the contract of employment and all other relevant documentation, that: